CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 #### Examples

-1. Bounds Check Bypass (BCB)
-2. Speculative Store Bypass (SSB)
+TBD

 Author’s Notes
 --------------------------------

+### Notes about the Update Proposal, September 2023
+  - We removed a CWE that applied exclusively to predictor-based transient execution not involving shared predictor state.
+We believe that CWE-A suffices to cover these cases.
+  - Some of that CWE's extended description has been updated and merged into CWE-A.
+  - There is a placeholder CWE-E that will cover "speculation oracle" weaknesses such as Pacman.

-### Notes About this Updated Proposal
+### Notes About this Updated Proposal (Old)

-  - The term "confused deputy" would be useful to describe some exploits that could fall within CWE-B and CWE-D, but this term does not appear in the CWE glossary.
+  - The term "confused deputy" would be useful to describe some exploits that could fall within CWE-A and CWE-C, but this term does not appear in the CWE glossary.
 This term could be useful for other CWEs as well.
   - The novel term "hardware domain" was removed from this proposal.
 This term is difficult to define and, once defined, becomes too rigid.
 Instead, this proposal contrasts "data protected by hardware" with "data protected by software."
 This revised language is intended to provide hardware designers with flexibility to specify what their hardware is intended to protect.

 ### Notes about the Original Proposal